-Do you love the suburb you live in and your home is need of a change?
-A renovation is an excellent way to update an older home, accommodate a growing family and add your own style to your home.
+Do you love the suburb you live in but find that your home is in need of a change?
+A renovation is an excellent way to update an older home, accommodate a growing family and incorporate your personal style into your home.
+However, while this is your property, some changes to it may require the local Council or State approval.

 Two Systems for Assessing Approvals